wp-plugins/post-meta/readme.txt

 * Will add more custom field
 * ...and any suggestions that we may receive...

+= Please Vote and Enjoy =
+* Your votes really make a difference!
+Thanks.

 = NB =
 * Duplicate Group, Uploaded field, Shortcode and Impoer & Expoert are only supported in pro version.
 [Get it Now](http://post-meta.com)

 == Installation ==